York Debtor's Prison

-York Debtor's Prison is a former debtor's prison and Grade I Listed building located in York, North Yorkshire.
+York Debtor's Prison is a former debtor's prison and Grade I listed building in the city of York, England.
 Since 1952 it has been part of the York Castle Museum.

 History

-The Debtor's Prison was originally built as the County Gaol in 1701-05 due to an act of Parliament, the Insolvent Debtors Relief Act 1702 (1 Ann. c.
+The Debtor's Prison was originally built as the County Gaol between 1701 and 1705 due to an act of Parliament, the Insolvent Debtors Relief Act 1702 (1 Ann. c.
 19).
 (Note: 1701: 1 Anne stat 1 c.25: An Act for the Relief of poor Prisoners for Debt) It is located to the south of Clifford's Tower, within the former castle bailey.
 It is a three-storey building with a central range and clock turret flanked by projecting wings built with Tadcaster limestone and brick walls, and a lead and slate roof.
 Some of the original building stone came from ruined parts of Clifford's Tower and King's Manor.
 It was extended between 1824 and 1835.